 Selection jury meeting to determine a short list

-- Chris Reed, Adjunct Professor of Landscape Architecture, Harvard Graduate School of Design and Principal, Stoss Landscape Urbanism
+Chris Reed, associate professor in the practice of landscape architecture, Harvard Graduate School of Design, and principal, Stoss Landscape Urbanism

 About the Site

 The installation site was created as part of Radcliffe’s comprehensive Landscape Masterplan, which called for the renovation of the entirety of Radcliffe Yard.

 The site is located in Radcliffe Yard, bordering Brattle Street, between Buckingham House and Putnam House.
 It is bounded an all sides by vegetation and can be seen from the street and from the yard.
 The installation space is 72’ x 54’, paved with compacted stone dust and equipped with water, drainage, electricity, Internet access, and seating.

 The winning submission will be given a budget of $40,000 with which to build the installation.
 This budget must include procurement of all materials, labor costs, equipment rentals, installation, and removal, as well as restoration of any changes made to the garden (i.e., stone dust must be replaced if the installation requires digging in the space).
 The Radcliffe Institute will supervise the use of this budget throughout the process.